Montana Rail Link: History

+Incidents

-1989 Helena Train Wreck
+1989 Helena train wreck

-One of the most severe accidents in MRL history was the Helena Train Wreck of February 2, 1989, when 48 decoupled rail cars rolled into Helena, hit a parked work train, caught fire and exploded.
+In the Helena train wreck of February 2, 1989, 48 decoupled rail cars rolled into Helena, hit a parked work train, caught fire and exploded.
 While property damage was extensive, there were no casualties.

 2014 Alberton derailment

 On July 3, 2014, a MRL train with 90 railcars derailed near Alberton, Montana, en route from Laurel, Montana to Spokane, Washington.
 Twenty cars derailed, including three containing hazardous materials and six Boeing 737 fuselages.
 The 737 fuselages had been built in Kansas at Spirit AeroSystems and were being shipped to Renton, Washington, for final assembly.
 Three of the fuselages fell down an embankment, with two reaching the Clark Fork River.
 The six fuselages were recovered and scrapped within the month.

+2023 Quinn's Hot Springs derailment

+On the morning of Sunday, April 2, 2023, a westbound MRL freight train derailed at Quinn's Hot Springs Resort in Paradise, Montana.
+About 25 cars derailed, including cases of canned and bottled beer, clay powder and one with highly flammable gas (alternately described as butane or propane); some cars tumbled into the Clark Fork River, and others derailed in the nearby tunnel.
+There were no injuries, fires or release of hazardous materials.
+Strong winds blowing the clay powder appeared like smoke and guest cabins were evacuated as a precaution.
+As the derailment site was only accessible by water, the fire district's water rescue team ferried responders across the river in a small boat.

+2023 Yellowstone River derailment

+On June 24, 2023, part of a westbound freight train derailed near Reed Point in Stillwater County, while traveling on a bridge over the Yellowstone River.
+The bridge collapsed and ten cars derailed, of which at least eight fell into the river.

+Breached cars included either molten sulfur or asphalt.
+Two cars carried sodium hydro sulfate, however, these did not rupture.
+Yellowstone County Disaster and Emergency Services stated that several cars were damaged and leaked petroleum products.
+Yellow liquid flowing out of the cars was visible.
+MRL stated that several cars carried hazmat products.
+As to whether the bridge collapsed first or the cars derailed first is under investigation.